ukrfetch/ukrfetch/README.md

 This simple tool is inspired by [neofetch](https://github.com/dylanaraps/neofetch).

-This tool can use only linux.
+This tool can use only for linux.

 *Deep respect to everyone who fight for free at Ukraine.*